-Discover the most haunted hotels in Coral Gables with real ghost stories and paranormal activity
+Discover the most haunted hotels in Coral Gables you can actually stay in with real ghost stories and paranormal activity

 1200 Anastasia Ave, Coral Gables, FL 33134, United States